rebsonoliveira/sql-server/samples/features/sql-big-data-cluster/app-deploy/mleap/README.md

 ```

 ## Consume Application
-# The following command will work if you use the sample
+# In order to run the app you will need to  provide the refernce to the mleap frame.

 ```bash
 > mssqlctl app run --name mleap --version v1 --inputs mleap-frame=@frame.json